-- 1. The employee should complete an accommodation request form and contact their supervisor or Director of Human Resources to request designation of a location and time to express breast milk under this policy. - 2.
+- 1. The employee should [complete an accommodation request form and] contact their Human Resources Department to request designation of a location and time to express breast milk under this policy. - 2.
 The requested break time should, if possible, be taken concurrently with other scheduled break periods.
-Nonexempt employees should clock out for any lactation breaks that do not run concurrently with normally scheduled rest periods.
+Non-exempt employees should clock out for any lactation breaks that do not run concurrently with normally scheduled rest periods.
 Any such breaks will be unpaid.

 Retaliation for making a lactation accommodation request is strictly forbidden.
-If the employee believes the employee has been retaliated against it should be reported immediately to Human Resources or Director of Human Resources.
+If the employee believes the employee has been retaliated against it should be reported immediately to Human Resources.
 Discrimination against and harassment of lactating employees in any form is unacceptable will not be tolerated at TEACH Public Schools and will be handled in accordance with TEACH Public School's policy on discrimination and harassment.

-If any employee believes that he or she has experienced retaliation or discrimination as a result of conduct protected by this policy, the employee may also file a complaint with his or her supervisor and/or the Labor Commissioner's Office.
+If any employee believes that they have experienced retaliation or discrimination as a result of conduct protected by this policy, the employee may also file a complaint with their supervisor and/or the Labor Commissioner's Office.
 For more information, contact the Labor Commissioner's Office by phone or visit a local office by finding the nearest one on our website: www.dir.ca.gov/dlse/DistrictOffices.htm.
 The Labor Commissioner's Office provides an interpreter at no cost to the employee, if needed.